Five Filthy Post-Covid Fantasies

 I love group sex.
 Love it love it love it.
 The tangle of bodies, all the hands and mouths and cocks and cunts and… oops, sorry, got a little carried away there.
 Point is that it’s brilliant.
 No matter how many times I do it, and how often and in what combinations, it’s still fucking amazing.
 I honestly don’t see that ever changing.

 But you know what?
-One on one sex works exactly the same way!
+One on one sex functions exactly the same way!
 We might have had nine-person orgies (that was a great birthday) and group spanking parties and kinky threesomes and wild nights with other couples… but none of that takes away from the simple, perfect loveliness of my partner’s lips on mine and his cock inside me.
 Enjoying four or six or eight hands on me doesn’t mean I can’t still delight and find bliss in the same two hands that have known and loved me for years.

 It’s the same with kink.
 I have done some wild kinky shit in my life, and loved every second of it.
 But it doesn’t mean every session needs to be wilder and more extreme than the last!
 Despite what some scaremongers would have you believe, spanking is not a slippery slope to being strung up from the ceiling on meat hooks.
 (Hook suspension exists, don’t google it if you’re squeamish, #YKINMKBYKIOK!)